Submission Preparation Checklist

 File format: The text is provided as an editable file in either DOC, DOCX, or RTF format.
 The text follows formatting rules of APA (7th edition), uses a 12-point font and all illustrations, figures, and tables are placed within the text at the appropriate points, rather than at the end.

 Double blind peer-review: I am aware that the peer review in this journal is double blind, meaning that the manuscript, any supplementary materials and/or datafile that I submit do not contain any identifying information.

 A separate file "Cover letter" (mandatory) should contain:

-The main article body (with tables and figures embedded) should include:
+The main article body should be anonymized and should include: